The Iris Project

-The Iris Project initiative is being implemented simultaneously by various members of the Conservation Collective (an international network of environmental foundations, of which the Cyclades Preservation Fund is a member) in line with our mission to support local environmental ‘champions’ who can bring long-term positive change in their local communities with appropriate support!
+The project is being implemented by various members of the Conservation Collective in line with our mission to support local environmental ‘champions’ who can bring long-term positive change in their local communities with appropriate support.

-Check out the video created by the CPF to celebrate the Iris Project 2021 initiative (and its trailer).
+Check out the video created by the CPF to celebrate the Iris Project 2021 initiative below.
 Many thanks to the filmmaker Olivia Tado!